Counseling Services

 Referral for Medication, Off-campus Treatment

 Students needing specialty treatment will be referred to a professional in the community with that expertise, e.g., a student with an eating disorder.
-Students seeking ADD and learning disability assessments will also be referred to a clinic or psychologist in the community.
+Students seeking ADHD and learning disability assessments will also be referred to a clinic or psychologist in the community.

 Support Groups Offered Quarterly

-Consultation
+Outside Consultation

 Crisis Intervention